-- The role of our area based teams in ensuring a Cleaner, Greener Safer Carlisle and in engaging and empowering local communities in the design and delivery of services that effect them.
+- 1. The role of our area based teams in ensuring a Cleaner, Greener Safer Carlisle and in engaging and empowering local communities in the design and delivery of services that effect them.
 The White Paper, Strong and Prosperous Communities (October 2006) referred to "Responsive services and empowered communities", building on the current best value duty of consultation to ensure participation of local people in Council activities.
 Involving communities results in better decisions about how to provide services to meet the needs of different localities. - 2.
 The Learning City strategy is currently under review, testing the continued relevance of the four themes.
-Access to Learning and Leading by Example are likely to emerge as areas where the Council can have the biggest impact. - 3.
+Access to learning and Leading by example are likely to emerge as areas where the Council can have the biggest impact.
+Developing skills and the University of Cumbria are issues for the Carlisle Partnership. - 3.
 Similarly, specific actions within the Carlisle Renaissance programme that the Council should lead continue to be defined.

-3. CONSULTATION
+4. CONSULTATION